Learn more about how the Cal Poly Humboldt Library can help

 Cal Poly Humboldt

 Cal Poly Humboldt students created the AR Sandbox just before the opening of the Makerspace.
-Their project was actually inspiration for the Library to become more involved in supporting students with innovative projects.
+Their project was an inspiration for the Library to become more involved in supporting students with innovative projects.
+Currently, the AR Sandbox is located in the Hall of Simulation (around the corner on the second floor of the library).
+If you have questions or need help with the AR Sandbox, email makerspace@humboldt.edu.

 UC Davis